 Hell, crossovers have even been enough to keep Mitsubishi alive, and considering their current product offerings that really says something.

-They’ve become so popular because they combine the practicality of the old fashioned body-on-frame SUVs with the comfort and efficiency of traditional passenger cars like sedans.
+They’ve become so popular to people looking for new cars for sale because they combine the practicality of the old fashioned body-on-frame SUVs with the comfort and efficiency of traditional passenger cars like sedans.

 Buyers like All-Wheel Drive, they like the taller ride height, and they like the cargo capacity that comes from a rear hatch.